robcsi/viewmaps.vim/README.md

 vimrc.
 Only lines starting with 'source' are parsed and mappings loaded from those files, too

-- Mappings can be displayed in and echoed list, like the 'map' command does, just for quick reference.
+- Mappings can be displayed in the Quickfix window or an echoed list, like the 'map' command does, just for quick reference.
 The display formatting is different in this case, compared to the QuickFix format

 - In the Quickfix window (leveraging its functionality) you can press
-<Enter> and go to the selected line in the main or sourced vimrc file
+<Enter> and go to the selected line in the main or sourced vimrc file.
 There you can edit the mapping or its comment as desired and maybe reload the list of mappings into the QuickFix window

-- There is an option for configuring the position of the QuickFix window, g:viewmap_quickfix_orientation (horizontal or vertical)
+- There is an option for configuring the position of the QuickFix window, `g:viewmap_quickfix_orientation` (horizontal or vertical)

-- There is an option for configuring the width or height of the Quickfix window depending on what its position is: g:viewmaps_quickfix_dimension
+- There is an option for configuring the width or height of the Quickfix window depending on what its position is: `g:viewmaps_quickfix_dimension`

-- The plugin leverages the functionality of the QuickFix window by using jumping to lines in the rc files, also leverages the '[q' and ']q' et.al. keyboard shortcuts defined by the vim-unimpaired plugin
+- The plugin leverages the functionality of the QuickFix window by using jumping to lines in the rc files, also leverages the `[q` and `]q` et.al. keyboard shortcuts defined by the vim-unimpaired plugin

 For more information read the help file. :h viewmaps